patagonaa/esp32-power-monitor/README.md

 - `METER_NAME`: Client ID of this client (used for the MQTT topic)
 - `meterPulsePin`: Pin where the pulse output of the power meter is connected to
 - `minPulseLength`: minimum pulse high/low time for debouncing (pulse is counted when the pulse has been high and then low for this amount of time)
-- `temperatureSendInterval`: temperature will be sent in this interval
+- `statsSendInterval`: temperature and uptime will be sent in this interval
+- `pulsesPerKilowattHour`

 ### Server
 The server subscribes to the MQTT topics of all power meters and collects the metrics.
 A few Environment variables have to be set for this to work, the names should be self-explanatory.
 There is also a Dockerfile for both exporters, so each example configuration below is a `docker-compose.yml` file: